 Hermann to Jefferson City (45 minutes) – A late-morning train out of Hermann gets you to Jefferson City right about lunch time, which is ideal, since no visit to Missouri’s capital is complete without filling your plate (well, multiple plates) at Arris’ Pizza.

 From there, amble over to the statehouse for a tour and to view exhibits in the Missouri State Museum.
-Then it's time for selfies in front of the Governor's Mansion, followed by a banana split at Central Dairy and seeing the Soldiers Memorial Plaza at Lincoln University.
+Then it’s time for a stroll past the Governor’s Mansion, followed by a banana split at Central Dairy and seeing the Soldiers Memorial Plaza at Lincoln University.

 You might even have time for locally crafted drink at Prison Brews.